Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Reported Specifications

-Approximately 6.32-inch AMOLED panel
+Approximately 6.32-inch AMOLED display

 Observed Performance